15 Different Types of Willow Trees

 The Bebb willow tree is a medium-sized deciduous tree native to North America.
 It has a slender trunk and long, drooping branches.

-Furthermore, the leaves are oval-shaped, and the flowers are yellow.
-The Bebb different types of willow trees grow best in moist soils and can tolerate some flooding.
 It is a popular garden choice because it is easy to care for and provides good shade.

 6. Weeping Willow Tree